Future-House/paper-qa/README.md

 The claim that neural networks have been designed to compute with DNA is supported by multiple sources.
 The work by Qian, Winfree, and Bruck demonstrates the use of DNA strand displacement cascades to construct neural network components, such as artificial neurons and associative memories, using a DNA-based system (Qian2011Neural pages 1-2, Qian2011Neural pages 15-16, Qian2011Neural pages 54-56).
 This research includes the implementation of a 3-bit XOR gate and a four-neuron Hopfield associative memory, showcasing the potential of DNA for neural network computation.
 Additionally, the application of deep learning techniques to genomics, which involves computing with DNA sequences, is well-documented.
 Studies have applied convolutional neural networks (CNNs) to predict genomic features such as transcription factor binding and DNA accessibility (Eraslan2019Deep pages 4-5, Eraslan2019Deep pages 5-6).
 These models leverage DNA sequences as input data, effectively using neural networks to compute with DNA.
 While the provided excerpts do not explicitly mention protein-based neural network computation, they do highlight the use of neural networks in tasks related to protein sequences, such as predicting DNA-protein binding (Zeng2016Convolutional pages 1-2).
 However, the primary focus remains on DNA-based computation.

-## What is PaperQA
+## What is PaperQA2

-PaperQA is engineered to be the best RAG model for working with scientific papers.
+PaperQA2 is engineered to be the best RAG model for working with scientific papers.
 Here are some features:

 - A simple interface to get good answers with grounded responses that have in-text citations.
 - State-of-the-art implementation including metadata-awareness in document embeddings and LLM-based re-ranking and contextual summarization (RCS).